 Emperor Caligula: Madman Or Misunderstood?

-Caligula is considered one of the worst Roman emperors.
-But how much of his notoriety is a fact, and how much is propaganda?
+Caligula is considered one of Rome’s worst emperors.
+But how much of his reputation is deserved, and how much is the result of ancient propaganda?

 caligula